comodelling/commongraph/README.md

 ### Dev tools

 Run `pre-commit install` to set up the git hook scripts.
-It'll check that some formatting and unit tests are met before any commit.
+It'll perform some formatting, linting and unit tests before any commit.

 To generate new *.txt* requirements files from *.in*, you'll need pip-tools: ```pip install pip-tools```<br>
 Then, you can run: ```pip-compile requirements.in``` or ```pip-compile requirements-dev.in``` whenever you update these `.in` files.

 ## License